Kankaanpää

 The coat of arms of Kankaanpää has its theme from the early days of the municipality's settlement, the origin of which is depicted with a golden pine tree in the middle of forest areas.
-The coat of arms was designed by Carolus Lindberg and was confirmed on October 12, 1951.
+The coat of arms was designed by Carolus Lindberg and was confirmed on 12 October 1951.

-Honkajoki municipality was merged with Kankaanpää on January 1, 2021.
+Honkajoki municipality was merged with Kankaanpää on 1 January 2021.

 History

 First signs of humanity in the area are from the stone age and during the 16th century people started to settle in Kankaanpää area.
-Oldest houses that area found from the documents of Sweden-Finland are from the 1560 decade.
+Oldest houses that area found from the documents of Swedish Finland are from the 1560 decade.
 There were three houses in Kankaanpää then: Honko, Oukari and Päivike.

 The oldest passage in the province was from Hämeenkyrö through the ridges to Kauhajoki.
 In the 17th century it was the most important road between southern Finland and Ostrobothnia.
 The king of Sweden visited Kankaanpää twice.
 Gustavus Adolphus travelled from Ilmajoki to Hämeenlinna through Kankaanpää in 1614 and Adolf Fredrik had a rest in Kuninkaanlähde spring to water his horses and to eat in 1752.
 The spring was named after this event.

 The church of Kankaanpää has been built in 1839.
 Architect of the church was C. L. Engel.